xyflow/react-flow-docs/blog/2022-09-28-react-flow-v11-release.md

 React Flow is not just the library.
 It's the website with the docs and the examples, the pro platform and also the community on Github and Discord!
 In the upcoming weeks and months we want to make the onboarding for developers and especially beginner developers easier.
 For that we are working on an in-depth getting started guide and easier to understand docs in general.
 We are also rebrushing the pro platform so that you can get more out of the pro examples.

-Thanks for being a part of the React Flow community, and happy coding! ✌🏻
+Thanks for being a part of the React Flow community, and happy coding! <Emoji content="✌🏻" />